cpiehl/camber-extravaganza/README.md

 #### Mod cars

 If your target camber is showing 999°, the app can't find data for your car.
-You can add it to a custom file `tyre-data-custom.json` that won't be overwritten by updates.
+You can add it to any custom file ending in `.json` that won't be overwritten by updates.

 For example, adding [garyjpaterson's Dallara FX17](http://www.racedepartment.com/downloads/dallara-fx-17.13928/) with semislicks (short name "SM") would look like this: